merenlab/merenlab.org/tutorials/infant-gut/index.md

 You will see an additional layer with taxonomy:

 {:.notice}
 In the Layers tab find the `Taxonomy` layer, set its height to `200`, then drag the layer in between `DAY24` and `hmms_Ribosomal_RNAs`, and click `Draw` again.
 Then click `Save State` button, and overwrite the `default` state.
-This will make sure anvi'o remembers to make the height of that layer 200px the next time you run the {% include ARTIFACT name="interactive" %} interface!
+This will make sure anvi'o remembers to make the height of that layer 200px the next time you run the interactive interface!

 [![Infant gut merged](images/infant-gut-with-tax.png)](images/infant-gut-with-tax.png){:.center-img .width-50}